Dale Purves

-Education

-Purves was a surgical house officer at the Massachusetts General Hospital and a Peace Corps physician.
-His focus then changed from clinical medicine to neurobiology.
-In 1960, Purves received a Bachelor of Arts degree from Yale University and in 1964, a doctoral degree from Harvard Medical School.

-Purves took a postdoctoral fellowship in the Department of Neurobiology at Harvard University from 1968 to 1971 and in the Department of Biophysics, University College London, from 1971 to 1973.
+Early life and education

+He earned a B.A. from Yale University in 1960 and an M.D. from Harvard Medical School in 1964.
+After further clinical training as a surgical resident at the Massachusetts General Hospital, service as a Peace Corps physician, and postdoctoral training at Harvard and University College London.

 Career

 Purves joined the faculty of the Department of Physiology and Biophysics at the Washington University School of Medicine in 1971 and was there until 1990.
 During that time he studied the development of the nervous system.
 He was elected to the United States National Academy of Sciences in 1989.

 In 1990, Purves founded the Department of Neurobiology at Duke University where he did research on the cognitive neuroscience of visual and auditory perception.